reemster123/MendixSprintrAutomationLibrary/README.md

+PERSONAL SETTINGS

+1. In the root directory you can find a file called 'globalvariables.json'.
+In this file a couple of attributes are defined.
+A couple of variables define the timeoutlength (wait untill a certain element appears on the page before trowing an error).
+If you experience any errors while running the script, try making these numbers bigger.
+The sprinter environment sometimes loads slow so a timeout could happen.
+2. by default it deploys to the acceptance environment. if you want to deploy to the 'test' or 'production' environment you can change the 'environment' attribute's value.
+3. by default the script opens a browser so you can see what happens exactly.
+If you don't want this to happen you can change the 'showProcesInBrowser' attribute to false.
+4. if your appname by default uses of the '_' character then you need to define another 'charToReplaceSpace'.
+You can do this overhere aswell.

 RUN THE PROGRAM

-you can run the program from the commandline from the directory where the index.js file is located.
+You can run the script from the commandline from the directory where the index.js file is located.
 The file uses two extra parameters [appname] and [branchename] so the command will look like this:

-(..)/deploybot$ node index.js [appname] [branchename]
+(..)/mendixdeploybot$ node index.js [appname] [branchename]

 please note that the appname nor branchename can have spaces inbetween, because else those separate words of the branche or appname will be interpreted as separate parameters.
 So instead of a ' ' you have to type a '_'.
-So 'my branche name' needs to be typed as 'my_brance_name'
+So 'my branche name' needs to be typed as 'my_brance_name'.

-HAVING ERRORS?

-The first 8 lines on the index.js file contain a couple of constants which you can adjust.
-These mostly define howlong a timeout should take
-(how long it needs to wait for a certain value on the page to appear, before an error is thrown).
-The sprinter environment is not really known for its great responsiveness, so try to make these values a bit bigger.
-Also if you think everything works to slow, you can also make these values smaller.

-OTHER SETTINGS:
+PERSONAL SETTINGS (and in case of errors, read this)

+1. In the root directory you can find a file called 'globalvariables.json'.
+In this file a couple of attributes are defined.
+A couple of variables define the timeoutlength (wait untill a certain element appears on the page before trowing an error).
+If you experience any errors while running the script, try making these numbers bigger.
+The sprinter environment sometimes loads slow so a timeout could happen.
-By default it deploys to the 'acceptance' environment, this can be changed to 'test' or 'production' with the const 'environment' on line 8 in the index.js file.
+2. by default it deploys to the acceptance environment. if you want to deploy to the 'test' or 'production' environment you can change the 'environment' attribute's value.
-Note that if production has google autenticator, this script will not work.
-By default a chromium browser will open so you can look at whats happening.
-You can change this by setting the const 'showProcesInBrowser' \
+3. by default the script opens a browser so you can see what happens exactly.
+If you don't want this to happen you can change the 'showProcesInBrowser' attribute to false.
-const to false on line 7 in the index.js file
+4. if your appname by default uses the '_' character then you need to define another 'charToReplaceSpace'.
+You can do this overhere aswell.

+LIMITATIONS & KNOWN BUGS

+1. If the sprinter environment itself encountered an error (like: "there was an error restarting the app") This wil not be handled.
+Since this should not occur 99% of the time.
+2. After uploading a package, the sprinter environment sometimes fails to refresh so it could timeout on finding the 'deploy' button.